The Fatal Falsehood

-The Fatal Falsehood is a 1779 tragedy by the British writer Hannah More.
+The Fatal Falsehood is a 1779 verse drama tragedy by the British writer Hannah More.
 It premiered at the Theatre Royal, Covent Garden in London on 7 May 1779.
 The original cast included Matthew Clarke as Earl Guilford, William Thomas Lewis as Rivers, his son, Richard Wroughton as Orlando, a young Italian Count, Francis Aickin as Bertrand, Elizabeth Younge as Emmelina and Elizabeth Hartley as Julia.
 The prologue was written by Richard Brinsley Sheridan.